oweb36/mws-docs/Megarchive Warehouse Show/Megarchive Warehouse Show.md

 This show is both competition and slice-of-life based.

 The abbreviation for this show is MWS.
+MVS is a common type of the abbreviation for MWS.

 The show that it encompasses is:
 - [[AACOS]]